AminAvan/PBQ-SchedAlg/README.md

 Therefore, we formulate the task scheduling problem in edge computing as a Markov Decision Process (MDP), where the RL agent uses Q-learning to derive the optimal policy.

+A key challenge of reinforcement learning (RL) in edge computing environments is the large state space, which results in prolonged learning times due to numerous and frequently changing parameters.
+This delay conflicts with the edge users' demand for rapid task allocation to edge servers.

 We prioritize tasks from edge users based on their deadlines (inspired by EDF), where tasks with the closest deadlines are given the highest priority in PBQ.

 ## Citation